isomerpages/moe-bedokviewsec/_student-development/CCE/National Education.md

 **Key Roles of Red Dot Ambassadors (RDAs)**

-To promote National Education in school through the 4 core events & other enrichment programmes To support the school in the 4 core events & other enrichment programmes To lead their peers in keeping the school clean
+*   To promote National Education in school through the 4 core events & other enrichment programmes
-To lead their peers in upholding the school values in their daily behaviour
+*   To support the school in the 4 core events & other enrichment programmes
+*   To support the integration of the International Students.

 **Training Opportunities**

-RDAs are also offered unique training opportunities by external vendors to build up their confidence and leadership capabilities.
-One of the programmes offered is the Community Laboratory Programme, a collaboration with Southeast CDC.

-To engage students in an experiential manner, NE learning journeys to various venues such as museums are also conducted.
+To engage students in an experiential manner, NE learning journeys to various venues such as museums are conducted.
 In this way, we provide opportunities for Bedok Viewans to explore and examine their identity as Singaporeans and arrive at a common set of ideals and values.

 <img src="/images/Bedok%20Viewans%20on%20a%20NE%20Learning%20Journey%20to%20the%20Singapore%20National%20Museum.png"